meilisearch/meilisearch/README.md

 <p align="center"> Crates.io with Meili </p>

-Meili thrives in offering an **easy to use and deploy** solution for **full-text search**.
+Meili is an **easy to use and deploy** solution for **full-text search**.
 No configuration is needed but customization of search and indexation is possible.

 <br />